_We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 G. Loomis

 There is no singular best method for catching walleyes.
-What works in one place on a given day, may not elsewhere or on the next.
+What works in one place on a given day may not work elsewhere.
 There are, in fact, several “best” methods, for how to catch walleyes, and you should know them all.
-So, here’s rundown.
+Here’s a rundown.

 How to Catch Walleyes with Jigs

-Jigging likely accounts for more walleyes annually that all the other techniques combined.
+Jigging likely accounts for more walleyes annually than all the other techniques combined.
 Why?
-Because it just works and is highly versatile.
+Because it is highly versatile.
 Jigs can be fished vertically over structure from a stationary boat, cast from boat or bank, or worked just above the bottom while allowing the boat to drift with the wind and waves.
-Jigging works in still water or current and and can be effective year-round.
+Jigging works in still water or current and can be effective year-round.

 Jigs come in a wide variety of shapes, sizes, and colors, but most walleye waters lend themselves to jigs in the 1/8- to ¼-ounce range, with some larger rivers or deep lakes calling for jigs in the ½- to ¾-ounce category.
 As productive as it is, jigging takes some practice to really get good at.
 A sensitive rod, maintaining a tight line while the jig is falling, and learning to feel subtle takes are all key.